 We would like to thank all those who have been involved in the Plan It Applecross community engagement process (led by PAS), which has resulted in the production of the Applecross Community Land Use Plan.
-This plan has now been finalised and you can download a copy of it here [low res 19Mb or high res 60Mb], alongside a report summarising The Highland Council statutory public consultation on the plan, which was held over May and June.
+This plan has now been finalised and you can download a copy of it here, alongside a report summarising The Highland Council statutory public consultation on the plan, which was held over May and June.

 The Applecross Community Land Use Plan helps address specific local issues such as housing affordability, land supply, sustainable development and tourism planning.

 Plan It Applecross has been an ongoing collaborative process since January 2019 involving local people, and multiple stakeholders including the commissioning party the Applecross Community Company, major landowners The Applecross Trust, the local authority The Highland Council, developers The Highland Small Communities Housing Trust, and various statutory bodies: Scottish Natural Heritage, Scottish Environmental Protection Agency and Historic Environment Scotland.

 It has been a truly collaborative planning and engagement process, made possible through neutral facilitation and positive engagement with the whole community.

 The development of this plan has already enabled the Applecross Community Company to:

 - plan for feasibility studies, with landowner consent on three different sites identified within the plan; and

 - begin conversations with funders and stakeholders on several initiatives such as sustainable/active travel provision and the establishment of community woodlands at Torgarve.